Dating as a driven person

 It is also important to block out time for your significant other i.e. align on x number of dates per week.
 A relationship is a commitment after all.

-What i have learned from many of my driven peers is that no matter how busy you are, there is no such thing as no time in this world, just whether something is a priority or not.
-This works both ways.
+What i have learned from many of my driven peers is that no matter how busy you are, there is no such thing as no time in this world.

 2. Date someone with high integrity and also emotional intelligence